 Rooms: There are 9 tented suites, all linked to the central part of the camp by sandy paths.
 They are spaced well apart, and the furthest tents are about a 5 minute walk from the main camp.
 They’re spacious, with plenty of storage space and have climate control providing cooling air conditioning or heating as required.
 Rooms are equipped with a selection of snacks and drinking water, hairdryer, safe, power points, insect repellent, bathrobes and slippers.
 Bathrooms have a full size bath and shower, separate toilet and an outdoor shower.
 Toiletries are provided.
 An intercom connects you with the main camp, allowing you to order hot and cold drinks.
 Outside there’s a sala (covered are with a daybed) and a private plunge pool.
 The suites underwent a thorough refurbishment in 2016.

-Activities: Early morning game drives, afternoon game drive or boat or mokoro ride if water levels permit, fishing (seasonal), plus other activities that can be arranged and paid for locally including scenic flights by helicopter and horse riding.
+Activities: Early morning game drives, afternoon game drive or boat or mokoro ride if water levels permit, fishing (seasonal), plus other activities that can be arranged and paid for locally including scenic flights by helicopter.

 Facilities: The open plan main area is arranged on different levels, differentiating between the lounge-reading area and the dining area.
 Both are open sided and lead out to uncovered decks for sitting and eating.
 There’s a boma with plenty of seating where you can enjoy drinks and dinner by the fire in the open air.
 The camp has a gift shop selling safari clothes, jewellery and art.
 The camp provides a free laundry service.

 Dining: Meals are eaten at individual tables indoors and outdoors.
 Private meals can be arranged.